utility-code/tinyDL/README.md

 # TinyDL

-- Tiny Deep learning library
+- Tiny Deep learning library (+ GPU support!!!)
 - Have a look at what works so far :)
 - New features will be added as time goes
 - Only needs numpy for the library
+- If you want GPU, it replaces numpy with cupy and works :)

 ## Requirements
 - numpy
 - matplotlib
+- cupy (only if you want to use GPU.
+If not ignore)

 ## How to run
 - Configure parameters in config.py